spatie/livewire-filepond/README.md

 ## Server Side Validation on upload

-Optionally you can validate the uploaded file immedialetely.
-This is handy to inform the user of an error and process file uploads without clicking a button.
+Optionally, you can validate the uploaded file immediately.
+This is useful to inform the user of an error and process file uploads without requiring the user to click a button.

 ```php
 use Livewire\Component;